timberwoof/miniature-potato/README.md

 test leads to ground; three connect test leads to +1 V. Two connect to test lead A, two to lead B, and two to lead C. The relays get activated two at a time so that one lead is +1 V and one lead is ground.
 The +1V is also connected to the Arduino's A1 line.
-Thus at any time during the test sequence, one lead is +, ne lead is -, and the other is not connected.
+Thus at any time during the test sequence, one lead is +, one lead is -, and the other is not connected.
 If the transistor conducts, then the + gets pulled down to roughly half a volt, and that gets read by the AD converter.
 1V is probably safe for any trasistor.
-A lower voltage could be used, but that would require a little ammplifier to raise the signal voltage to something the AD input can reliably read.
+A lower voltage could be used, but that would require a little amplifier to raise the signal voltage to something the AD input can reliably read.

-The Arduinno checks the number of opens and shorts for an inial pass/fail check.
+The Arduino checks the number of opens and shorts for an inial pass/fail check.
 It then determines whether the presumbaly good transistor is PNP or NPN.

 ## Construction Notes
 ### Breakout Board
-The one I got is for he Arduino Mega, but it works with the Uno R3.
+The one I got is for the Arduino Mega, but it works with the Uno R3.
 However, the markings for the I2C interface are wrong when using an Uno.

 ### PCF8575